Dudeslam/Wu-Tan-Lan/Assignment3/readme.md

 To this assignment two different technologies has been used.
 The RSSI on the individual channels is found with the help of the Contiki CC2420 C-library on the mote.
 The second technology is the data visualization, which is done in Python

+## Experiments
+For the experiments an array was filled with 300 samples and then taking the mean of the values.
+This mean value is then added to another buffer to store the mean RSSI the specific channel.
+This is done from channel 11 to channel 26 and the results will then be written down in a .txt file.
+The results are then visualized in python and compared to the illustration shown in the assignment description.

 ### Data visualization
 To compare the 16 RSSI signals a Python based data visualization implementation has been made.
 This will display the results in a generated .html-file with the help from the libary Plotly.
 The html-file can be seen in the root folder.